 Buying a pair of budgies is very popular, and minds begin to wonder about breeding from healthy, happy pairs.
-It is not as easy as simply having a male and a female, if your pair do not bond it is game over!
+It is not as easy as simply having a male and a female if your pair does not bond it is game over!

 Ensuring you also have the correct environment for a pair is imperative.
 The guide below will show you how to breed budgies, from selecting a pair to breed from, to looking after the chicks once they arrive.

 When deciding on a pair of budgies to reed from, you must ensure that they are not related.
 Breeding budgies that close relatives can result in genetic mutations, resulting in stillborn or deformed chicks.

 It is best to breed from budgies that are in exceptional health and at least one-year-old.
 If you have a pair that have already bonded, this is fantastic.
 You can tell if a male and female have bonded if they preen each other or hold beaks.
 This will ensure that mating and eggs will come sooner rather than later.

 If you want to breed a particular colour of budgie it is best to read the information on budgie colour genetics.
 There has been lots of research into colour mutations in budgies and how to achieve them.
 However, like anything in the natural world, this is not always guaranteed!